Lecture Notes in Cosmology: The content of the universe

-The cosmic microwave background (CMB) radiation provides a window onto the early universe, revealing its composition and structure.
-It is a relic, thermal radiation from a hot dense phase in the early evolution of our universe which has now been cooled by the cosmic expansion to just three degrees above absolute zero.
-Its existence had been predicted in the 1940s by Alpher and Gamow \cite{Alpher:1948ve} and its discovery by Penzias and Wilson at Bell Labs in New Jersey, announced in 1965 \cite{Penzias:1965wn} was convincing evidence for most astronomers that the cosmos we see today emerged from a \textbf{Hot Big Bang} more than 10 billion years ago.
+The CMB is a thermal radiation relic from a hot, dense phase in the early evolution of our universe, which has now been cooled by cosmic expansion to just three degrees above absolute zero.
+Its existence had been predicted in the 1940s by Alpher and Gamow \cite{Alpher:1948ve}, and its discovery by Penzias and Wilson at Bell Labs in New Jersey, announced in 1965 \cite{Penzias:1965wn}, was convincing evidence that the cosmos we see today emerged from a \textbf{ hot big bang} more than 10 billion years ago.

-Since its discovery, many experiments have been performed to observe the CMB radiation at different frequencies, directions and polarisations, mostly with ground- and balloon-based detectors.
-These have established the remarkable uniformity of the CMB radiation, at a temperature of 2.7 Kelvin in all directions, with a small $\pm 3.3$~mK dipole due to the Doppler shift from our local motion (at 1 million kilometres per hour) with respect to this cosmic background.
+Since its discovery, many experiments have been performed to observe the CMB radiation at different frequencies, directions, and polarizations, mostly with ground-based and balloon-based detectors.
+These have established the remarkable uniformity of the CMB radiation at a temperature of 2.7 Kelvin in all directions, with a small $\pm 3.3$~ mK dipole resulting from the Doppler shift due to our local motion (at 1 million kilometers per hour) with respect to this cosmic background.

-However, the study of the CMB has been transformed over the last twenty years by three pivotal satellite experiments.
-The first of these was the \textit{Cosmic Background Explorer} (CoBE, \url{https://lambda.gsfc.nasa.gov/product/cobe/}), launched by NASA in 1990.
-In 1992 CoBE reported the detection of statistically significant temperature anisotropies in the CMB, at the level of $\pm 30$ $\mu$K on 10 degree scales~\cite{Smoot:1992td} and it confirmed the black body spectrum with an astonishing precision, with deviations less than 50 parts per million \cite{Smoot:1992td}.
-CoBE was succeeded by the \textit{Wilkinson Microwave Anisotropy Probe} (WMAP, \url{https://map.gsfc.nasa.gov/}) satellite, launched by NASA in 2001, which produced full sky maps in five frequencies (from 23 to 94 GHz) mapping the temperature anisotropies to sub-degree scales and determining the CMB polarisation on large angular scales for the first time.
+However, the study of the CMB has been transformed over the last 30 years by three pivotal satellite experiments.
+The first of these was the \textit{Cosmic Background Explorer} (CoBE), launched by NASA in 1990.
+In 1992, CoBE reported the detection of statistically significant temperature anisotropies in the CMB, at the level of $\pm 30$ $\mu$K on 10 degree scales~\cite{Smoot:1992td}, and confirmed the blackbody spectrum with astonishing precision, with deviations of less than 50 parts per million \cite{Smoot:1992td}.

+CoBE was followed by the \textit{Wilkinson Microwave Anisotropy Probe} (WMAP) satellite, launched by NASA in 2001.
+This satellite produced full-sky maps in five frequencies (from 23 to 94 GHz), mapping the temperature anisotropies to sub-degree scales and determining the CMB polarization on large angular scales for the first time.

-The \textit{Planck} satellite (\url{http://sci.esa.int/planck/}), launched by ESA in 2009, sets the current state of the art with nine separate frequency channels, measuring temperature fluctuations to a millionth of a degree at an angular resolution down to 5 arc-minutes.
+The \textit{Planck} satellite, launched by the ESA in 2009, set the state-of-the-art with nine separate frequency channels, measuring temperature fluctuations to a millionth of a degree at an angular resolution of up to 5 arc-minutes.
 Planck's mission ended in 2013, and the full-mission data can be found in the Planck Legacy Archive.